Slim Dunlap: Early life

+As a boy, Dunlap was "highly intelligent, somewhat eccentric, and incredibly skinny," according to Mehr.
+The nickname Slim, which would stick with him for life, began as a childhood playground taunt.

+Dunlap started playing guitar when he was about ten.
+At first, he borrowed his older sister's guitar, but his father bought him his first six-string as a teenager.
+Dunlap said that he practiced for hours every day for years, often late into the night.

+The family moved to the nearby, larger city of Rochester when Dunlap was beginning high school.
+By this point Dunlap was an indifferent student who often skipped class and was more interested in hitch-hiking to see the country, inspired by Woody Guthrie's autobiography Bound For Glory.
+His father "had to pull strings to get his son a diploma," Mehr wrote.

+Dunlap enrolled at the University of Minnesota in Minneapolis in 1969, but dropped out after about a year, more interested in the legend of Bob Dylan's life in nearby Dinkytown.
+Dunlap formed his first band, a Small Faces-inspired combo called Mrs. Frubb, around this time.
+He met his future wife, Christine, in 1971 at a Mrs. Frubb show.

+Career

+With Curtiss A

-Slim Dunlap was born in Plainview, Minnesota, on August 14, 1951.
-He started playing guitar when he was about ten.
-In the early 1970s he teamed up with rock musician and visual artist Curtiss A, also known as Curt Almsted, and together they formed Thumbs Up, an "unusual mix of rhythm and blues with pop [that] has been described as early new wave".
-He also joined Almsted's punk-rock group, Spooks, and featured on all but one of Spooks's albums.
-Dunlap's work with Almsted established himself as an "intuitive, reliable musician who could fit any situation", and he attracted the attention of Paul Westerberg of The Replacements, a Minnesota-based punk/alternative rock band.
+In the early 1970s, Dunlap teamed up with Minneapolis rock musician and visual artist Curtiss A, also known as Curt Almsted, and together they formed Thumbs Up, an "unusual mix of rhythm and blues with pop [that] has been described as early new wave".
+He also joined Almsted's punk-rock group Spooks, and featured on all but one of Spooks's albums.

+With the Replacements

+Dunlap's work with Almsted established himself as an "intuitive, reliable musician who could fit any situation", and he attracted the attention of Paul Westerberg of the Replacements, a Minnesota-based punk/alternative rock band.
 Westerberg was looking for a guitarist to replace Bob Stinson, who had been asked to leave in the mid-1980s because of his drug and alcohol problems, and approached Dunlap.
-Dunlap initially turned down the offer, but joined The Replacements in 1987 on account of "his admiration for Westerberg's songwriting".
-Dunlap's day job at the time was working as a janitor at First Avenue, a nightclub in Minneapolis, the same venue where The Replacements had launched their career in the early 1980s.
+Dunlap initially turned down the offer, but joined the Replacements in 1987 on account of "his admiration for Westerberg's songwriting".
+Dunlap's day job at the time was working as a janitor at First Avenue, a nightclub in Minneapolis, the same venue where the Replacements had launched their career in the early 1980s.
+His wife, Chrissie, was also a former First Avenue staffer.
 Dunlap became the "replacement Replacement", and remained with the band until their breakup in 1991, featuring on their last two studio albums.